energy-modelling-toolkit/hydro-power-database/README.md

 ![map of hydro-power plants](map-location.png)

-This dataset is an output of the Energy work package of the Water-Energy-Food-Ecosystems (WEFE) Nexus project at the European Commission's Joint Research Centre (JRC).
+The development of this dataset started as an output of the Energy work package of the Water-Energy-Food-Ecosystems (WEFE) Nexus project at the European Commission's Joint Research Centre (JRC).
 This dataset has been created for power system modelling purposes and it is based on publicly available sources.
 This dataset tries to collect some basic information on all the European hydro-power plants.
 Other related datasets are available in [the JRC Data Catalogue](https://data.jrc.ec.europa.eu/collection/id-00134).

 The dataset contains the following variables (documented in the data package JSON):
   - id of the plant